It's a New Day in Public Health.

 "RADON GAS: Radon is a naturally occurring radioactive gas that, when it has accumulated in a building in sufficient quantities, may present health risks to persons who are exposed to it over time.
 Levels of radon that exceed federal and state guidelines have been found in buildings in Florida.
 Additional information regarding radon and radon testing may be obtained from your county health department."

 Many realtors network with home inspectors who may also be Florida radon certified.
 However, not all home inspectors are radon certified.
 Note that only Florida certified radon businesses and professionals shall provide radon related services for a fee or remuneration.
-Note that the US EPA, FHA and HUD recommend testing for radon.
+Note that the US Environmental Protection Agency (EPA), Federal Housing Administration (FHA) and US Department of Housing and Urban Development (HUD) recommend and now require testing for radon.

 Radon risk in Florida dwellings and buildings, and professionals providing radon services, is regulated by Florida Statute.
 The Notification on Real Estate Documents [Section 404.056(5), Florida Statutes (F.S.)] shall be provided "at time of, or prior to, contract for sale and purchase of any building or execution of a rental agreement".
 However, "residential transient occupancy is excluded provided that such occupancy is 45 days or less" [S. 509.013(11), F.S.].

 Education is a key to reversing misinformation.
-The department has developed a free video training about radon, available to realtors, and may provide training at meetings (call 800-543-8279).
+The department has developed a free video training for realtors about radon, and may provide training at meetings (call 800-543-8279).
 Additionally, you should know that only Florida certified radon businesses and professionals shall provide radon related services for a fee or other remuneration.